Lexivon V9 Hatchet Review: A Budget Fiskars X5

 The Lexivon V9 can effectively chop through logs and trees up to 5-6” wide, which should be beyond any tasks you will hopefully need – but it’s nice to know it can.

-It chops deep, pops out large chips of wood, and the wedge design won’t get stuck.
+It chops deep and pops out large chips of wood, and the wedge design won’t get stuck.
+And performs way better than the super skinny “ultra-light” axes also marketed for emergencies.

 Splitting campsite kindling is also pretty easy.
 The stout wedge shape makes the wood pop apart quickly, and the head doesn’t get too stuck.